Gayathri2016/TODOAPP/README.md

 * [ ] Added a DialogFragment instead of new Activity for editing items
 * [ ] Added menu item to the app
+* [ ] Added style of the todo items in the list using a custom adapter
+* [ ] Added edited date to the list item
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: